 - Select the components of Nektar++ (prefixed with NEKTAR_BUILD) you would like to build.
-Disabling solvers which you do not require will speed up the build process. - Select the optional libraries you would like to use (prefixed with NEKTAR_USE) for additional functionality. - Select the libraries not already available on your system which you wish to be compiled automatically (prefixed with [THIRDPARTY_BUILD])
+Disabling solvers which you do not require will speed up the build process. - Select the optional libraries you would like to use (prefixed with NEKTAR_USE) for additional functionality. - Select the libraries not already available on your system which you wish to be compiled automatically (prefixed with [THIRDPARTY_BUILD)) - Choose the installation location by adjusting CMAKE_INSTALL_PREFIX.
+By default, this will be a dist subdirectory within the build directory, which is satisfactory for most users initially.